Tuesday, December 31, 2019

 We came downstairs after the cool change around 7pm.
 We ate creamy pasta for dinner.

 We played with conehead for a while.
-Buddy continued to rush at Bruno barking at him.
+Buddy continued to rush at Brun barking at him.
 Scardy cat Buddy gets triggered by odd and unusual noises.
 Scrape, scrape, went the cone on the furniture, the walls, the doorways, the cupboards, the floor, our calves, just about everything really.

 “Bark, bark,” woofed Buddy.
 “You are freaking me out, freaking me out, I tell you.”